copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * **Geospatial** - no :-(
 * **Fun** - its books!

 One aspect of the Open Library dataset is the inclusion of all the deltas that have happened on the data.
-Versioned data and how to view/store it would be an additional topic to cover with this datset.
+Versioned data and how to view/store it would be an additional topic to cover with this dataset.
 So far this looks to be a leading contender.

 ### GeoNames